 Tina*, a 27 year-old married graduate student, presented to my office years ago when I first started my practice.
 She described chronic anxiety, low mood, and trouble sleeping for the past two years.
 She had been struggling with “keeping up with it all”.
 This included her schoolwork, relationship, a part-time job, and her one year old baby.
 She experienced similar symptoms throughout school, especially as the course load became more challenging.

 In the past, she had been diagnosed with anxiety disorders and depression and her doctor tried her on two antidepressants that both caused intolerable side effects.
-When we met, her the top complaints were feeling overwhelmed and discouraged due to struggling in most areas of his life.
+When we met, her top complaints were feeling overwhelmed and discouraged due to struggling in most areas of her life.

 After an extensive evaluation, I diagnosed her with ADHD, inattentive type.
 She did not have depression or an anxiety disorder.
 She responded extremely well to medication and his mood and anxiety improved as he became more organized and competent in her life.